vaishnav4281/file-integrity/README.md

 # 🛡️ Block-Level File Integrity Verification for Secure and Private Systems

-**Sentinel** is a next-generation file integrity verification system designed for privacy, precision, and forensic depth.
+**FORΞNSIC INTELLIGENCE** is a next-generation file integrity verification system designed for privacy, precision, and forensic depth.
 Unlike traditional checksum tools that only say "Match" or "Mismatch," Sentinel analyzes the *structure* of the change to determine if it was caused by **Bit-Rot**, **Cyberattacks (Ransomware/Trojans)**, or **Benign Modifications**.

 > **Privacy First**: Files are processed in memory using stream-based hashing.
 We never store your files—only their cryptographic fingerprints.